-Which is why I love teaching about keystone species and helping people seek the sacred keystones of their local landscapes.
-Not only does working with the keystones help us ground in an abiding sense of belonging as members of the more-than-human communities of wild beings in which we live, but they can be powerful allies in our spiritual work to connect with the earth in all its beauty and resilience.
+Not only does working with keystone species help us ground in an abiding sense of belonging as members of the more-than-human communities of wild beings in which we live, but they can be powerful allies in our spiritual work to connect with the earth in all its beauty and resilience.
 Keystones teach us universal lessons about how we can be more fully human and, by embracing our own power, become better citizens of the planet.

 So if you’ve been looking for a way to connect more deeply with the plants and animals living in your area, and you love blending ancient earth-wisdom with the insights of modern ecology to develop a personalized and meaningful spiritual practice — I’d love to be your guide on a 12-week journey to meet the sacred keystones.